digidub/shopping-cart2/README.md

 # SHOPPING-CART

-A shopping cart project built using React's functional components, and using products fetched from the [Fake Store API](https://fakestoreapi.com/)
+A responsive shopping cart project built using React's functional components, and using products fetched from the [Fake Store API](https://fakestoreapi.com/)

 ## Project Link